horvathcso/horvathcso.github.io/about/cv.markdown

 During my master's degree, I began to show a deep interest in new fields in computer science, as I gained more insight into the given subject.
 One of which was the numerical modeling of differential equations, primarily using FEM and FDM.
 Still on the theoretical side, I found a deeper interest for mathematical modeling, during my class on modeling complex systems.
 In addition, I was lucky enough to learn about low-level and parallel programming using C/C++/CUDA and pthread/MP/MPI, which I also liked.
 : I chose my Master thesis topics as the most interesting I could find in the topics of Optimization in the university.
-I ended up studiing ill-posed optimization for neural networks and inverse-problems.
-The focus was on the understanding of the landscape of the loss function and it's relation with generalization as well as controlling the quality of the soluition during the optimization process.
-During this I gained experience implementing state of the art methods for training neural networks and studied the possible applications on toy problems of a modified version of SAM (Sharpness-Aware minimization), one of the currently known best optimization method for neural networks.
+I ended up studying ill-posed optimization for neural networks and inverse-problems.
+The focus was on the understanding of the landscape of the loss function and it's relation with generalization as well as controlling the quality of the solution during the optimization process.
+During this I gained experience implementing state-of-the-art methods for training neural networks and studied the possible applications on toy problems of a modified version of SAM (Sharpness-Aware minimization), one of the currently known best optimization method for neural networks.
+It had the title [Studying Solution Quality for Ill-Posed Optimization Problems](https://uu.diva-portal.org/smash/record.jsf?aq2=%5B%5B%5D%5D&c=1&af=%5B%5D&searchType=SIMPLE&sortOrder2=title_sort_asc&query=csongor+horvath&language=en&pid=diva2%3A1878299&aq=%5B%5B%5D%5D&sf=all&aqe=%5B%5D&sortOrder=author_sort_asc&onlyFullText=false&noOfRows=50&dswid=-8555).

 ## Work experience
 <img style="float: right; margin: 5px 20px; border-radius:20px; " src="https://lh3.googleusercontent.com/pw/AP1GczM7q_77UPophhFcrMMK3RE3XGyTinqta5IuxduR1AMPom4ikoO1TVLUad8i61b7JdLHLOlDb-ohlIyiNrVBMLmThdUC-hH7kU4WHHv93UVGKTP0vAdp=w2400" alt="Profile picture" width="30%" height="30%">